New Jersey Equitable Distribution Attorneys

 Contact our Morris County property distribution attorneys

-Haber Silver & Simpson is an experienced legal team located in Florham Park, New Jersey with a focus on family law and divorce.
+Haber Silver Simpson & Russoniello is an experienced legal team located in Florham Park, New Jersey with a focus on family law and divorce.
 Our firm recognizes the impact a divorce has on the individual.
 When it comes to the distribution of property, having effective legal representation to protect your rights and future is important.
 If you are interested in finding out more about our firm, please contact us to schedule a consultation.